clux/magic-forest/README.md

 This feels like one of the cleanest and least magic implementations of the bunch.

-To see how this compared in a real word setting with `cargo`, a blank project with `forest.hs` as `main.rs` and built with `cargo build --release` provided no change in performance.
+Wrapping `forest.rs` inside a `cargo` built project provided no change in performance when building with `cargo build --release` despite more numerous compiler/linker flags.

 #### Meta
 Interestingly, all the compiled languages apart from C++ were able to automatically derive the obvious implementations of equality, comparison and a sensible print representation.